-The measurement of depreciation is a complex - and, to some, obscure - area of economics.
-However, getting the numbers right is critical for important issues in tax policy and capital measurement.
+The measurement of depreciation is a complex-and, to some, obscure area of economics.
+Getting the numbers right is critical, however, for important issues in tax policy and capital measurement.
 This is particularly true for computers and other high-tech capital goods, which have assumed an increasingly central role in U.S. business activity over the past decade.
-In this regard, the recent debate about the contribution of information technology to economic growth has focused attention on the measurement of high-tech capital goods and, consequently, on the rate at which they depreciate.
+In this regard, the recent debate about the contribution of information technology to economic growth has focused attention on the measurement of high-tech capital goods and consequently on the rate at which they depreciate.

-Over the years, economists have devoted considerable attention to the measurement of depreciation.
-Notable early studies include Griliches (1960) - who estimated depreciation rates for farm tractors - and Hall's (1971) work on pickup trucks.
-Somewhat later, Hulten and Wykoff (1981a, 1981b) estimated depreciation rates for many different types of equipment and structures, and the Bureau of Economic Analysis (BEA) has adopted their figures for use in the U.S. National Income and Product Accounts (NIPAs).
+Over the years, economists have devoted considerable effort to the measurement of depreciation.
+Notable early studies include Griliches (1960), who estimated depreciation rates for farm tractors, and Hall's (1971) work on pickup trucks.1 Somewhat later, Hulten and Wykoff (1981a, 1981b) estimated depreciation rates for many different types of equipment and structures, and the Bureau of Economic Analysis (BEA) has adopted their figures for use in the U.S. National Income and Product Accounts (NIPAs).

-For high-tech assets, however, the literature on depreciation is remarkably thin given their importance in the economy.
-Hulten and Wykoff's pioneering research predated the explosion in demand for information technology capital; thus, their studies did not include computing equipment, and they treated quality change in a relatively limited way.
+For high-tech assets, however, the literature on depreciation is remarkably sparse given their importance in the economy.
+Hulten and Wykoff's pioneering research more than two decades ago predated the explosion in demand for information technology capital; thus, their studies did not include computing equipment, and they treated quality change in a relatively limited way.
 Oliner (1993, 1994) estimated depreciation rates for mainframe computers and computer peripheral equipment, but these results are somewhat dated at this point, and there has been no follow-up research for these assets.
-To our knowledge, only two prior studies - Geske, Ramey, and Shapiro (2003) and
+To our knowledge, only two prior studies- Geske, Ramey, and Shapiro (2003) and Wykoff (2003)-have estimated depreciation for personal computers.
+Wykoff's paper mainly concerns methodology, and his empirical work uses a very small sample of computer prices merely to illustrate his approach.
+Geske, Ramey, and Shapiro have a richer data set, which they employ to estimate depreciation for PCs and to highlight the role of obsolescence in driving depreciation for these assets.

-See Jorgenson (1974) for an excellent overview of this early literature, along with Fraumeni (1997) and Jorgenson

-(1996) for more recent surveys of the literature.
+1 See Jorgenson (1974) for an excellent overview of this early literature, along with Fraumeni (1997) and Jorgenson (1996) for more recent surveys of the literature.